top of page

 The transparent labels are an ingrained commitment to our love for skin care and respect for the trust that our customers put in us.

-The skincare industry uses around 80,000 ingredients (a rough estimate, as of 2023) and around 80% of ingredients have never been evaluated for their safety, toxicity, or incremental bioaccumulation (their presence in bloodstream after the exposure)
+The skincare industry uses around 80,000 ingredients (a rough estimate, as of 2023) and around 80% of those ingredients have never been evaluated for their safety, toxicity, or incremental bioaccumulation (their presence in bloodstream after the exposure)

 Over the last two decades, innovations in the cosmetic industry have truly revolutionized lab-made ingredients.
 This is both, good as well as concerning.
 On one side we received safer ingredients based on natural raw materials as an alternative to previously used toxic ingredients, while on the other side, to create a pleasing and comfortable skin feel, we have made ingredients that are non-functional and even toxic to animals, plants, and the environment.